 At the time the quickest and easiest and cheapest for me to buy (on-line) was the PM230 kWh meter from EnergyOptimizersDirect.
-And it works well and helped in identifing what we'd need to work on first to trim our electricity consumption, especially my office computer network and our domestic fridge/freezer.
+It worked well and helped in identifying what we'd need to work on first to trim our electricity consumption.
+Especially my office computer network and our domestic fridge/freezer.
 Both have now been replaced to good effect.

 Just being able to plug an appliance in, and plug this unit back into the original socket is very easy, and the unit is robust and easy to read.
-I've never bothered putting in a battery to retain readings and set-up.
+I have never bothered putting in a battery to retain readings and set-up.

-A weakness of the PM230 is that is seems not to be able to measure below ~7W, which limits its ability to monitor already-efficient appliances.
+A weakness of the PM230 is that is seems not to be able to measure below ~7W.
+That limits its ability to monitor already-efficient appliances.

-The PM230 is also a little fiddly in requiring you to page it through various modes, requiring several pushes to get to the 'W' reading that I use most, which can be tricky when the meter/socket is difficult to access.
+The PM230 is also a little fiddly in requiring you to page it through various modes.
+It requires several pushes to get to the 'W' reading that I use most.
+That can be tricky when the meter/socket is difficult to access.

-Possibly even more annoying is that given the layout of the PM230 the appliance lead from the plug partially obscures the display and can make the central button difficult or impossible to use.
+Possibly even more annoying is that given the layout of the PM230 the appliance lead from the plug partially obscures the display.
+That can make the central button difficult or impossible to use.

 Three things struck me immediately on using the 2000MU-UK:

-I don't have a test rig to measure these meters' accuracy against, and the fact that the 2000MU reads consistently lower than the PM230 does not indicate which is the more accurate though the 2000MU seems more precise (ie able to measure smaller values), but I'm inclined to believe the 2000MU values since they accord with other independent measurements that I've been able to make.
+I don't have a test rig to measure these meters' accuracy against.
+The fact that the 2000MU reads consistently lower than the PM230 does not indicate which is the more accurate though the 2000MU seems more precise (ie able to measure smaller values).
+But I'm inclined to believe the 2000MU values since they accord with other independent measurements that I have been able to make.

 (Also labelled KES02-01 on the device, Nikkai brand.)